anyoptimization/pymoo/docs/source/contribute.md

 +++

 Our framework is from the community to the community of multi-objective optimization.
-We would be more than glad if some collaborations and contributions would be happening shortly.
+We would be more than glad if some collaborations and contributions were to happen soon.

 Some topics that are, in our opinion, interesting to incorporate in the future: